z1skgr/materials.c/README.md

 1) Raw materials: Purchased from external suppliers. <br />
 2) Intermediate products: Produced from other intermediates and/or raw materials.
 They are used in the production of other products (intermediate or final). <br />
-3) Τελικά προϊόντα (final products): Προορίζονται προς πώληση και όχι για παραγωγή άλλων. <br />
+3) Final products: Intended for sale and not for the production of others. <br />

 Each product (intermediate or final) has a certain composition corresponding to the types of raw materials and/or intermediate products required for its manufacture.
 The composition also includes the